Modular Gelfand pairs and multiplicity-free representations: Applications for finite and compact groups

 and $\eta$ is an multiplicative character of $\F_{{q}^2}$.

 \begin{remark} Given the connections between the Gelfand--Graev representation and cuspidal representations, this example hints at interesting questions about how modular multiplicity-freeness results could work in the setting of cuspidal representations.
-In particular, Baruch--Rallis~\cite{baruch-rallis} defined a notion of (super)cuspidal Gelfand pairs $(G, H)$ that naturally extends to triples $(G, H, \eta)$.
-It would be useful to develop general modular techniques in this direction, where for over algebraically closed fields of characteristic coprime to odd $q$, S\'{e}cherre~\cite[Corollary~2.16]{secherre} and Zou~\cite[Theorem~1.2]{zou} used specialized techniques to show that $\paren{\gl_{2n}\paren{\F_{q}}, \gl_{n} \times \gl_n \paren{\F_{q}}}$ is a cuspidal Gelfand pair and $\paren{\gl_{n}\paren{\F_{q}}, \paren{\gl_{n}\paren{\F_{q}}}^\tau}$ for a unitary involution $\tau$ is a supercuspidal Gelfand pair. \end{remark}
+In particular, Baruch--Rallis \cite{baruch-rallis} defined a notion of (super)cuspidal Gelfand pairs $(G, H)$ that naturally extends to triples $(G, H, \eta)$.
+It would be useful to develop general modular techniques in this direction, where for over algebraically closed fields of characteristic coprime to odd $q$, S\'{e}cherre \cite[Corollary~2.16]{secherre} and Zou \cite[Theorem~1.2]{zou-unitary} showed that $\paren{\gl_{2n}(\F_{q}), \gl_{n}(\F_q) \times \gl_n(\F_{q})}$ is a cuspidal Gelfand pair and $\paren{\gl_{n}\paren{\F_{q}}, \paren{\gl_{n}(\F_{q})}^\tau}$, where $\tau$ is a unitary involution, is a supercuspidal Gelfand pair. \end{remark}